wolfe-ml/django-transformers-pipelines/README.rst

 django-transformers-pipelines
 ===============

-This is still ind development and has not yet been released
+This is still in development and has not yet been released

 This is a python package housing a django app to allow for a simple interface to facilitate ML model inference and storage of prediction results in the associated django DB.